ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 =========================

 The *managed* node (the machine that Ansible is managing) does not require Ansible to be installed, but requires Python 2.7, or Python 3.5 - 3.11 to run Ansible library code.
+The managed node also needs a user account that can SSH to the node with an interactive POSIX shell.

 .. note::